Hiking the East Sleeping Giant Trail (Nounou Mountain) on Kauaʻi

 East Sleeping Giant Trailhead Parking

-Parking for the East Sleeping Giant Trail is in a small parking lot off of Haleilio Road just outside of the trailhead.
+Parking for the East Sleeping Giant Trail is located in a small parking lot off Haleilio Road, adjacent to the trailhead.

-By midday, the parking lot can get very full as you can see in the photos below.
+That being said, the parking lot can get very full by mid-morning, as you can see from the photos below.

 Google Maps Directions: East Sleeping Giant Trailhead